Connected with each yearβs Atlantic hurricane season, you can access a list of potential names for tropical storms and hurricanes.

 Tropical Storm Oscar

-Should a sufficiently powerful weather system develop late enough in the season with a sustained wind speed of 39 mph, Tropical Storm Oscar will make its debut.
+When a sufficiently powerful weather system developed on October 19 with a sustained wind speed of 39 mph, Tropical Storm Oscar made its debut.

 Hurricane Oscar